sourcegraph/handbook/content/departments/people-talent/onboarding/index.md

-Talent Team Onboarding
+People & Talent Team Onboarding

 # Onboarding

-Welcome to Sourcegraph - we're VERY excited to have you on the Talent team!
-This page describes the onboarding philosophy and process for new talent team members as they onboard, as well as what success looks like 1 month, 3 months, 6 months, and a year in.
+Welcome to Sourcegraph - we're VERY excited to have you on the team!
+This page describes the onboarding philosophy and process for new People and Talent team members as they onboard, as well as what success looks like within each role at the 1 month, 3 month, 6 month, and 1 year mark.

-## Company-wide and Talent-specific Onboarding
+## Company-wide and People/Talent-specific Onboarding

 Our goal is to have all talent team members fully ramped by the end of your 4th week.
 During your first 4 weeks, you will complete a variety of activities intended to both introduce you to the company as a whole, as well as provide you with the knowledge, tools, and support necessary to be set up for success.

+## Talent Onboarding

 ### Onboarding Tooling